Natural gas pipeline system in the United States: Early pipelines and markets

-19th and 20th Century Technologies and Technical Standards
+19th and 20th century technologies and standards

 In 1885, Solomon Dresser patented a new coupling that was an important advancement in engineering pipeline, making it possible to assemble longer, less leaky pipes that were easier to screw together.

 Compressors, more commonly adopted after 1910, began to be used to control the pressure within natural gas pipelines.

 Pipeline laid before the 1950s did not have technology for inspecting buried lines for erosion or corrosion; starting that decade, most pipeline operators began using pigging systems as well as external pipe coating to protect pipes from decay and detect defects.

 Steel has been used in many pipeline projects since the 1950s, as well as plastic beginning in the 1970s.

 In 1970, the federal Gas Code (Part 192) was adopted, based on the ASME B31.8 technical standard that was in use by some states to regulate the quality and safety of pipeline construction; pipelines installed before these safety rules were established were granted exceptions.

-Modern Developments
+Modern developments

+At the end of 2025, the Pipeline and Hazardous Materials Safety Administration reported 300,213 miles of natural-gas transmission pipelines and 113,148 miles of gathering lines.
+Gas-distribution systems separately reported 1,394,251 miles of distribution mains and an estimated 1,003,891 miles of service lines.

+Year-end U.S. natural-gas pipeline mileage excluding service lines.
+Totals equal distribution-main mileage plus PHMSA's published transmission-and-gathering pipe total.
+The three lines are deliberately discontinuous: pre-1985 values use an AGA survey basis and include field lines; 1985 onward uses PHMSA reports; and 2022 onward includes newly reportable Type C regulated gathering lines.